Five elements of thinking strategically

 I learned a great word in school many years ago: “tautology.”
 No it’s not a fish (that’s tautog).

 A tautology is an explanation that uses the same or similar terms to explain what it means, like calling strategic planning a planning process that creates strategies.

-Apparently Dr. Liedtka was also frustrated by these definitions, so she wrote an article* to explain what it meant to think strategically.
+Apparently Dr. Liedtka was also frustrated by these definitions, so she wrote an article* to explain what thinking strategically was really all about.

 So what are these five essential elements of strategic thinking that she identified?

 Dr. Liedtka says: “Strategic intent provides the focus that allows individuals within an organization to marshal and leverage their energy, to focus attention, to resist distraction, and to concentrate for as long as it takes to achieve a goal.”